CortexFoundation/cvm-runtime/docs/cvm/ndarray.rst

 This graph shows the memory layout of NDArray.

-A ``DLTensor`` is a data structure that holds the data, running context, shape of the data and other information.
-Considering that the ``DLTensor`` is still very simple, it should be wrapped in a container class providing operations and optimizations like reference count and lazy copy, that's why ``Container`` class is introduced -- to store other necessary data right after a ``DLTensor``.
+A ``DLTensor`` is a data structure that holds the data, data context, shape of the data and other information.
+Considering that the ``DLTensor`` is just a simple struct for data containing no functions, it should be wrapped in a container class providing operations and optimizations like reference count and lazy copy, that's why ``Container`` class is introduced -- to store other necessary data right after a ``DLTensor``.